SAP/apibusinesshub-integration-recipes/Recipes/readme.md

 Recipe|Description|Author
 ---|---|---
 [Azure Blob Connectivity using SAP Private Link Service](for/privatelinkproxy)| Sample to showcase connectivity to Azure Blob Storage using SAP Private Link Service with Application Router as a Proxy|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
-[Bundesanzeiger Integration with SAP S/4HANA GTS OnPremise](for/bundesanzeigerintegrationwithsaps4hanagtsonpremise)|Bundesanzeiger Integration with SAP S/4HANA GTS OnPremise provides an Integration with SLP sanction list of the Bundesanzeiger to SAP S/4HANA GTS (Global Trade System) System in order to replicate blocked Business Partners|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[B2B Integration Factory - Cloud Integration - Trading Partner Management (TPM)](for/b2bintegrationfactorycloudintegrationtradingpartnermanagement)|The B2B Integration Factory - Integration packages offer additional features that are currently not yet supported by the B2B Capabilities @ SAP Integration Suite and the standard integration package "Cloud Integration - Trading Partner Management V2".|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[B2B Integration Factory - Communication Receiver Flows (Custom)](for/b2bintegrationfactorycommunicationreceiverflowscustom)| This integration package should cover all custom communication receiver flows, connectable via ProcessDirect at the receiver step of a TPA --> Business Transaction Activity.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[B2B Integration Factory - Communication Sender Flows](for/b2bintegrationfactorycommunicationsenderflows)|This package includes all MS3-related sender communication flows for TPM B2B, provided by SAP.
+These sender flows connect to Step 1b: 'Sender Interchange Header Extraction Flow'.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[B2B Integration Factory - Extended Interchange Processing Flows](for/b2bintegrationfactoryextendedinterchangeprocessingflows)|This package provides all the flows and scripts which are necessary for fulfilling all the requirements that are not supported by the standard yet.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[B2B Integration Factory - Interchange Extraction Flows](for/b2bintegrationfactoryinterchangeextractionflows)|This package includes all additional integration flows for extracting the relevant parameters and key fields from the headers according to the rules of the different type systems.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[B2B Integration Factory - Pre and Post-Processing Flows (Custom)](for/b2bintegrationfactorypreandpostprocessingflowscustom)| This package provides all the custom iflows which are necessary for the required pre-/post-processing in the prepackaged TPAs.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
-[Contract Line Item Document (CLID) Integration with Third Party System](contractlineitemdocumentclidintegrationwiththirdpartysystem)|This package provides an automated way to replicate documents from SAP Ariba to any Third Party system using SAP Business Technology Platform Integration Suite and SAP Build Process Automation.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[Contract Line Item Document (CLID) Integration with Third Party System](for/contractlineitemdocumentclidintegrationwiththirdpartysystem)|This package provides an automated way to replicate documents from SAP Ariba to any Third Party system using SAP Business Technology Platform Integration Suite and SAP Build Process Automation.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Email Integration with S/4HANA Cloud Custom Business Object](for/emailintegrationwiths4hanacloudcustombusinessobject)|Email based integration to create/modify/delete data in a CBO in S/4HANA Cloud.
 Create, modify or delete data in an SAP S/4HANA custom business object through a comma separated value file that is attached to an email.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Integration between SAP Ariba and OpenText](for/integrationbetweensaparibaandopentext)| This integration package provides an integration between SAP Ariba and the Third Party system OpenText for replicating purchase requisition, purchase orders and sourcing projects.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Integration between SAP Concur and OpenText](for/integrationbetweensapconcurandopentext)| This integration package provides an integration between SAP Concur and the Third Party system OpenText for replicating travel requests.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Integration between SAP Fieldglass and OpenText](for/integrationbetweensapfieldglassandopentext)| This integration package provides an integration between SAP Fieldglass and the Third Party system OpenText for replicating Fieldglass specific data, e.g. purchase orders.| [SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Integration with Stored Value Solutions (SVS) for eGiftCard](for/integrationwithstoredvaluesolutionssvsforegiftcard)| This package provides iFlows for creating eGiftcard from stored value solutions (SVS).|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[Message Transformation Utilities](for/com.sap.integration.cloud.utilities.messagetransformations)| This package contains artifacts that help transform message payloads between various formats, such as XML, plain text, CSV, and JSON.
+The overall aim is to deliver various functionalities that once existed in SAP Process Orchestration as Adapter Modules. | [SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Microsoft Dynamics CRM Integration with SAP S/4HANA Cloud and SAP ERP](for/crmintegrationwithsaps4hanacloudandsaperp)| This package enables creation or change of Customer master and sales data between Microsoft Dynamics CRM, SAP S/4HANA Cloud and SAP ERP.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [Replay Messages from Queues via SAP Event Mesh](for/replaymessagesfromqueuesviasapeventmesh)|This package provides a replay mechanism for SAP Event Mesh messages.|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP Ariba Integration Tookit](for/saparibaintegrationtoolkit)|Integration of SAP Ariba Buying and Sourcing solutions with third party systems |[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[Reguvis Fachmedien Integration with SAP GTS OnPremise](for/bundesanzeigerintegrationwithsaps4hanagtsonpremise)|Reguvis Fachmedien Integration with SAP GTS  provides an Integration with SLP sanction list of Reguvis Fachmedien to SAP GTS (Global Trade Services) System in order to replicate blocked Business Partners|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
-[ SAP Ariba Integration with Third-Party for Analytical Reporting](for/saparibaanalyticalreportingintegrationwiththirdparty)| Consumption of Ariba APIs (Job Submission API and Job Results API) for Analytical Reporting ( Standard/Custom Templates) with CSV Output for integrating with Third Party  |[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
+[SAP Ariba Integration with Third-Party for Analytical Reporting](for/saparibaanalyticalreportingintegrationwiththirdparty)| Consumption of Ariba APIs (Job Submission API and Job Results API) for Analytical Reporting ( Standard/Custom Templates) with CSV Output for integrating with Third Party  |[SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP Ariba Integration with Third-Party for Vendor And Questionnaires](for/saparibaintegrationwiththirdpartyforvendorandquestionnaires)| Ariba APIs for Vendor and Questionnaires with CSV Output for integrating with Third Party| [SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP Ariba Sourcing Integration with Third-Party System](for/integrationwithsaparibasourcing)|This package offers integration flows designed for extracting and extending SAP Ariba Sourcing documents, seamlessly integrating with SAP Ariba Extensibility.| [SAP Business Accelerator Hub](author.md#sap-api-business-hub)
 [SAP Business Network Integration with Non-SAP ERP](for/sapbusinessnetworkintegrationwithnonsaperp)| Baseline template to support the Purchase Order, Invoice and other transactional documents with the SAP Business Network|[SAP Business Accelerator Hub](author.md#sap-api-business-hub)